 As a student at QACI you received EARNED AUTONOMY to make the most of your unique learning opportunities and environment.
 By demonstrating integrity and respect, you are given trust and responsibility.

 We’ve developed a culture of honesty at QACI that most schools might be shocked by.
 We have never had locks on our lockers; our valuables are treated with respect.
 Our school is not marked with graffiti, and we use swipe cards for access around the building.
 We are expected to step up to be all we can be, and so we do.
 It is the privilege and culture of EARNED AUTONOMY that is quite unique to QACI.
 We enjoy a certain amount of freedom.
-Our EARNED AUTONOMY privileges allow us access to specialist facilities outside school hours, we have borrowing privileges at QUT library, there is off-campus access to the park and gymnasium.
+Our EARNED AUTONOMY privileges allow us access to specialist facilities, we have borrowing privileges at QUT library, there is off-campus access to the park and gymnasium.
 It is a privilege worked hard to obtain and one that continues to be worked hard to keep.
 By maintaining our integrity and respect we in turn are afforded trust and responsibility.
 That’s what Earned Autonomy is really all about.

 Student Life and Wellbeing